What is American Songline?

 For specific performance dates, see my Current Tour & Show Dates page.
 I perform throughout North America and beyond.
 I am generally available for bookings year-round, though May-September tends to be my busy season.
 Throughout 2020, I will perform her new program, Centennial of Suffrage in commemoration of the women who fought for over 70 years to get the 19th amendment passed in America.
 I will also be speaking at conferences and other events all over the US.
 Starting in 2021, I’ll then tour with a special program highlighting songs written about Prohibition.
 If you are looking for other types of programs or speaking topics, please inquire — I’m happy to customize music for your event.

-My program consists of songs that highlight certain periods and events in American history, generally from the early 20th century to the period up to World War II.
+My program consists of songs that highlight certain periods and events in American history, generally from the 1860s to the period up to World War II.
 That means I perform a wide range of material.
 You’ll hear a mix of folk songs, show tunes, operetta and classical numbers.
 Some of my best-received (and most requested) numbers include “Second Hand Rose,” “Over There,” “When You’re Smiling,” “K-K-K-Katy,” “Hard Travelin’” and “Home on the Range” — to name just a few!